Royal Proclamation of 1763: Proclamation line

 At the outset, the Royal Proclamation of 1763 defined the jurisdictional limits of the British territories of North America, limiting British colonial expansion on the continent.
 What remained of the Royal Province of New France east of the Great Lakes and the Ottawa River, and south of Rupert's Land, was reorganised under the name "Quebec."
 The territory northeast of the St. John River on the Labrador coast was reassigned to the Newfoundland Colony.
 The lands west of Quebec and west of a line running along the crest of the Allegheny Mountains became (British) Indian Territory, barred to settlement from colonies east of the line.

-The proclamation line was not intended to be a permanent boundary between the colonists and Native American lands, but rather a temporary boundary that could be extended further west in an orderly, lawful manner.
+The proclamation line was not intended to be a permanent boundary between the colonists and Native American lands but rather a temporary boundary that could be extended further west in an orderly, lawful manner.
 It was also not designed as an uncrossable boundary; people could cross the line, but not settle past it.
 Its contour was defined by the headwaters that formed the watershed along the Appalachians.
-All land with rivers that flowed into the Atlantic was designated for the colonial entities, while all the land with rivers that flowed into the Mississippi was reserved for the Native American populations.
-The proclamation outlawed the private purchase of Native American land, which had often created problems in the past.
+All land with rivers that flowed into the Atlantic was designated for the colonial entities.
+In contrast, all the land with rivers that flowed into the Mississippi was reserved for the Native American populations.
+The proclamation outlawed the private purchase of Native American land, which had often created problems.
 Instead, all future land purchases were to be made by Crown officials "at some public Meeting or Assembly of the said Indians".
 British colonials were forbidden to settle on native lands, and colonial officials were forbidden to grant ground or lands without royal approval.
 Organized land companies asked for land grants, but were denied by King George III.